Patient education: Multiple myeloma symptoms, diagnosis, and staging (Beyond the Basics)

 The cause of MM is unknown.
 Exposure to radiation, organic chemicals (such as benzene), herbicides, and insecticides may play a role.
 Genetic factors and viral infection may also influence the risk of developing multiple myeloma.

 This topic review discusses the signs and symptoms, diagnostic tests, and staging system used for people with multiple myeloma.
 The treatment of multiple myeloma is discussed in a separate topic review.
-(See "Patient information: Multiple myeloma treatment (Beyond the Basics)".)
+(See "Patient education: Multiple myeloma treatment (Beyond the Basics)".)

 MULTIPLE MYELOMA FEATURES

-Multiple myeloma can produce a wide variety of symptoms.
+MM can produce a wide variety of symptoms.

 Bone symptoms — Most individuals develop bone pain in the back or chest, or less commonly, the arms and legs, at the time of diagnosis.
 The pain is usually triggered by movement and is absent at night, except when changing positions.

 MM causes both generalized bone loss throughout the body as well as areas of bone destruction (called "lytic lesions" on x-ray) in specific areas.
 The bone loss and erosions can lead to osteoporosis and fractures.
-Many individuals with multiple myeloma experience fractures of the vertebrae (the bones of the spine), which can lead to a loss of height; about 30 percent of individuals experience fractures in other bones, often with little or no preceding trauma.
+Many individuals with MM experience fractures of the vertebrae (the bones of the spine), which can lead to a loss of height; about 30 percent of individuals experience fractures in other bones, often with little or no preceding trauma.
 For this reason they are called "pathologic fractures."